 Deighton Bell, 1973

-Designed and printed by Sebastian Carter at the Rampant Lions Press for Deighton Bell.
+Designed and printed by Sebastian Carter at the Rampant Lions Press, Cambridge, UK, for Deighton, Bell & Co., Cambridge, UK.

 Published in an edition of 400 standard copies and 100 specials.